-A) Remove the cap screws holding the gearmotor case halves together and pry the two cases apart.

-B) To lift off the cover, lift up until you can feel internal contact, then pull the cover towards the output gear end, and then lift the cover (with drive motor attached) up and away from the gear motor case.
+- A) Remove the cap screws holding the gearmotor case halves together and pry the two cases apart. - B) To lift off the cover, lift up until you can feel internal contact, then pull the cover towards the output gear end, and then lift the cover (with drive motor attached) up and away from the gear motor case.

-Note: The case cover output gear, bearings, and shaft are one pressed together assembly.
+Note: The case cover output gear. bearings, and shaft are one pressed together assembly.
 Replace as a unit.

 C) Inspect the oil, gears, and bearings.
 If the oil level and condition is acceptable, quickly check the gears and bearings.
-They are likely to be fine if the oil is.

-If there is evidence of water in the oil (rusty bearings and gears; the oil having a creamy white appearance; oil level too high) carefully inspect the bearings and gears.
+They are likely to be fine if the oil oil having a creamy white appearance; oil level too high) carefully inspect the bearings and gears.
 If in doubt about the condition of a part, replace it.
-The oil quantity is 16 fluid ounces, do not overfill.
+The oil quantity is 14 fluid ounces, do not overfill.
 Note: The gears and bearings are available only as pressed together sets.